Georgism: Synonyms and variants

 Most early advocacy groups described themselves as single taxers and George reluctantly accepted the single tax as an accurate name for his main political goal—the repeal of all unjust or inefficient taxes, to be replaced with a land value tax (LVT).

 Some modern proponents are dissatisfied with the name Georgist.
 While Henry George was well known throughout his life, he has been largely forgotten by the public and the idea of a single tax of land predates him.
 Some now prefer the term geoism, with geo (from Greek γῆ gē "earth, land") being the first compound of the name George < (Gr.)
 Geōrgios < geōrgos "farmer" or geōrgia "agriculture, farming" < gē + ergon "work" deliberately ambiguous.
 The terms Earth Sharing, geonomics and geolibertarianism are also used by some Georgists.
 These terms represent a difference of emphasis and sometimes real differences about how land rent should be spent (citizen's dividend or just replacing other taxes), but they all agree that land rent should be recovered from its private recipients.

 Compulsory fines and fees related to land rents are the most common Georgist policies, but some geoists prefer voluntary value capture systems that rely on methods such as non-compulsory or self-assessed location value fees, community land trusts and purchasing land value covenants.
 Some geoists believe that partially compensating landowners is a politically expedient compromise necessary for achieving reform.
 For similar reasons, others propose capturing only future land value increases, instead of all land rent.

 Some libertarians and minarchists take the position that limited social spending should be financed using Georgist concepts of rent value capture, but that not all land rent should be captured.
 Today, this relatively conservative adaptation is usually considered incompatible with true geolibertarianism, which requires that excess rents be gathered and then distributed back to residents.
-During Henry George's time, this restrained Georgist philosophy was known as "single tax limited", as opposed to "single tax unlimited".
-George disagreed with the limited interpretation, but he accepted its adherents (e.g. Thomas Shearman) as legitimate "single-taxers".
+During George's time, this restrained Georgist philosophy was known as "single tax limited", as opposed to "single tax unlimited."
+George disagreed with the limited interpretation, but accepted its adherents (e.g., Thomas Shearman) as legitimate "single-taxers."

-A key issue to the popular adoption of Georgism is that homes are illiquid yet governments need cash every year.
-Some economists have proposed other ways of extracting value from land such as building government housing and selling homes to new buyers in areas of fast-rising land value.
-The government would theoretically collect revenue from home sales without much cost to current homeowners while slowing down land value appreciation in high-demand areas.